linode/docs/docs/products/platform/billing/guides/tax-information/index.md

 Some countries, states, and regions require us by law to collect taxes.
 As such, customers located in these locations are charged the appropriate tax rate for any taxable services billed to their account.
 The taxes that Linode collects are listed on customer invoices (see the [Viewing Invoices and Payments](/docs/products/platform/billing/guides/view-history/) section of our Cloud Manager Billing guide).

 {{< note >}}
-Pricing and service fees posted publicly, such as our [Pricing](https://www.linode.com/pricing/) page and listed in the Cloud Manager, do not include taxes.
+Pricing and service fees posted publicly, such as our [Pricing](https://www.linode.com/pricing/) page and listed in Cloud Manager, do not include taxes.
 {{< /note >}}

 ## List of Countries and Tax Rates